Dr Ali Pearson

 Sport Science (Project) 3 - Performance Analysis project supervision

-Sport Science (Dissertation) 4 - project supervision
+Sport Science (Dissertation) 4 - Course Organiser and Performance Analysis project supervision

 Postgraduate teaching